servedsmart/servedsmart.top/content/examples/_index.en.md

 title = "Example websites"
 date = '2025-04-08T11:14:34+02:00'
-description = "Get to know our example websites." summary = "Get to know our example websites."
+description = "Get to know our example websites."
 # Categories are generally used for broader, top-level topics.
 categories = [
  'external',